konstantin-hatvan/traceability-tool/docs/Requirement/Collector.md

 id: RequirementCollector
 ---

-# RequirementCollector
+# Collecting Requirements

-Requirements will be collected from the file system starting in `requirement.startingpoint`.
+Requirements will be collected from the file system starting at the configured `requirement.startingpoint`.
 Requirements have to meet the following criteria to be collected:

 -   Requirements must be Markdown files